Cheap Internet for Seniors

 Money Tip: Customers in Montana, North Dakota, and Washington state can access CenturyLink’s Simply Unlimited Internet plan for just $50 per month!

 What you see is what you get with CenturyLink’s transparent pricing.
 Tech-savvy seniors can avoid additional fees with self-installation and paperless billing.
-While CenturyLink offers fiber internet and download speeds up to 940 Mbps, these options are not available in all areas.
+CenturyLink offers fiber internet and download speeds up to 940 Mbps, but those options are not available in all areas.
 Before choosing CenturyLink (or any other provider), confirm the speeds and prices for your ZIP code.
 We will say that CenturyLink’s customer service is lacking.
-Representatives are available Monday through Friday only and can take more than an hour to connect.
+Representatives are available Monday through Friday only, and it can take more than an hour to connect.

 » Learn More: CenturyLink Internet Review